EirikV/meteor-workshop/README.md

 Now replace the static array in your template helper to return all messages instead (using a find query on the *Messages* collection).

-*__Tip:__ you can verify that things are working by manually adding messages via the console in your browser.
-Just type `Messages.insert({/*properties goes here*/)` (assuming you named your variable `Messages`.
+*__Tip:__ You can verify that things are working by manually adding messages via the console in your browser.
+Just type `Messages.insert({<properties goes here>})` (assuming you named your variable `Messages`.
 Since you haven't added the concept of users yet, just use some random value for that property.*

 ### 4. Making adding messages a little simpler

-Open up `chat-app.html` and add a textarea to your MessageContainer template.
+Open up `chat-app.html` and add a textarea to your `MessageContainer` template.
 Then open `chat-app.js` and register an event handler on your template.
 Write code to insert a new message into the `Messages` collection here.
 You can just hard code the `author` property for now.

 *__Tip:__ If you use the `keydown` event you can insert a message whenever the return key is hit.*